aws-samples/aws-hpc-recipes/recipes/pcs/cluster_dns/docs/dns-behavior.md

 The scheduled pass deletes a record only when all of the following hold:

 - it is an `A` record,
-- it carries exactly one value,
-- it is not the zone apex,
+- its name is exactly one label under the zone, which is the same set of names the node policy lets a node write,
-- and its address belongs to no instance currently tagged for this cluster.
+- and none of its addresses belongs to an instance currently tagged for this cluster.

-Anything else is left alone: ALIAS records, which carry no address values, multi-value records, and every record type other than `A`.
-Records you add to this zone yourself are safe from it.
+Anything else is left alone: names deeper than one label, the apex, and every record type other than `A`.
+Keep your own records at a deeper name and reconcile will never touch them.

 Two further guards: